Purpose

 4.

-or the effects of chemotherapy or hormonal treatments.
+effects of chemotherapy or hormonal treatments.
+They worry

-They worry about their children, or their parents, or
+about their children, or their parents, or friends.
+Some

-friends.
-Some are aware they will not have long to live.
+are aware they will not have long to live.
+Still others

-Still others grieve for family members or friends lost
+grieve for family members or friends lost to the disease,

-to the disease, or express concern about their daughters
+or express concern about their daughters inheriting the

-inheriting the breast cancer gene.
-Good news is enthusiastically
+breast cancer gene.
+Good news is enthusiastically shared

 and gentle encouragement.
 Humor in all its forms often